awsdocs/aws-systems-manager-user-guide/doc_source/setup-create-users-nonadmin-users.md

      https://account-ID or alias.signin.aws.amazon.com/console
      ```

-   For more information, see [How IAM Users Sign In to AWS](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_sign-in.html) in the *IAM User Guide*\.
+   For more information, see [How IAM users sign in to AWS](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_sign-in.html) in the *IAM User Guide*\.
 **Important**
 The user's password isn't included in the generated email\.
 Provide the password to the user in a way that complies with your organization's security guidelines\.